Do hurricanes happen in the Mediterranean?

 It's a rare phenomenon, but it's happened before.
 It's even got a name – medicane.

-As much of the East Coast has been bracing for Hurricane Joaquin – with all its twists, turns and changes in speed and course – it got us thinking about how this potentially destructive weather phenomenon is viewed in a global context.
+As we weather the twists and turns of hurricane season – and the damage it reaps – it got us thinking about how this potentially destructive weather phenomenon is viewed in a global context.
 We know there are hurricanes in North and Central America, but what about other parts of the world?
 Are there hurricanes in Asia?
 Europe?
 Do tropical systems form over the Mediterranean Sea like they do over the Atlantic?

 We did some digging, and it turns out, it's all a matter of terminology.
 Hurricanes do form in the Mediterranean region, which includes Croatia, Cyprus, Egypt, France, Greece, Israel, Italy, Morocco, Spain, Turkey and Tunisia.
 But they're not typically called hurricanes.
 They're called medicanes, which is a portmanteau (a word that combines two other words) of "Mediterranean" and "hurricane."
 It's a rare event, one that's been recorded only 100 times since 1948, and it happens so infrequently because of the dry climate of the region.